OniSensei/Gotcha-v2.1/README.md

 +g[settings][event][on/off] <- replace on/off with either on or off.
 	- This command changes the event pokemon notifications to true or false in the settings.ini file.

++g[settings][shiny][on/off] <- replace on/off with either on or off.
+	- This command changes the shiny pokemon notifications to true or false in the settings.ini file.

++g[settings][custom][on/off] <- replace on/off with either on or off.
+	- This command changes the custom pokemon notifications to true or false in the settings.ini file.

 +g[settings][reload]
 	- This command reloads the settings.ini file.
 This is required after any settings changes in order to take effect.
 Even after it is suggested to reboot the bot.